Are there some bulletproof methods to a content marketing strategy? Actions that, when applied, give the results you need? Yes, they are!

 Get the Right Tools for Influencer Outreach

 Now let’s take a look at some other tools that will help you get in touch with your selected influencers.

-If you already know who your industry influeners are, but would like to analyze their content and online presence, use Mention.
+Mention is great if you already know who your industry influencers are, but would like to analyze their content and online presence.
 You can even use it to see how your influencer’s social media campaign is doing.